The Chrysanthemums (band)

-Burrows has continued to record as Yukio Yung but works predominantly in the field of experimental music.
+Burrows has continued to record as Yukio Yung but works predominantly experimental music.
 Since the late-1990s he has also become a prolific and successful author.
 Jenkins formed The Creams and opened a recording studio in Leicester, England.
 Among his most recent projects were guitar instrumental band, The Thurston Lava Tube and Vril, an experimental surf band founded by Rock in Opposition pioneer Chris Cutler.

 A number of The Chrysanthemums' tracks also feature R. Stevie Moore, cult one-man-band and pioneer of lo-fi home recording.
 Moore and Burrows have recorded together frequently as The Yung & Moore Show.

 AllMusic describes The Chrysanthemums as "the very definition of 'cult favorites' ... the sort of group who inspire loyalty among a small band of admirers while remaining entirely below the radar of the public at large."
 In 2010, German music magazine Musikexpress placed them at number 23 in their list of the most underrated bands of all time.